Music of Philadelphia: Music venues and institutions

 Philadelphia has a wide variety of performance venues for music.
 The city's most senior venue is the famed Academy of Music.
 Established in 1857, the academy is the longest continuously operating opera house in the United States that is still being used for its original purpose.
 At the very center of Philadelphia's musical life, the academy is home to many internationally recognized performance ensembles, including the Philly Pops, the Philadelphia Ballet, and Opera Philadelphia.
 The academy also presents touring artists and musical theatre of the highest caliber.

 The most recent addition to the city's list of venues is the Kimmel Center for the Performing Arts, home of the internationally renowned Philadelphia Orchestra, which opened in 2001.
 The Philadelphia Singers often sing in concerts with the orchestra.
 The center is also home to the Chamber Orchestra of Philadelphia, Philadanco and the Philadelphia Chamber Music Society (PCMS).
 The PCMS, established in 1986, puts on concerts by internationally renowned performers as well as local ensembles like 1807 and Friends, who have been prominent local performers since 1981.

 Also of major importance to the city is the Mann Center for the Performing Arts, one of the largest outdoor amphitheatres in the United States.
 Established in 1976 as the Robin Hood Dell West, the Mann Center is the summer performance space for the Philadelphia Orchestra.
 It is also host to major touring artists from all genres of music and is Philadelphia's main venue for popular entertainers.
-In addition to the Mann Center, the Tower Theater, in Upper Darby, Pennsylvania just outside Philadelphia serves as a destination for many top touring acts.
+In addition to the Mann Center, the Tower Theater, in Upper Darby Township, Pennsylvania, just outside Philadelphia serves as a destination for many top touring acts.

 The Annenberg Center for the Performing Arts is another notable venue in the city.
 Founded in 1971, the center now includes the University of Pennsylvania's Irvine Auditorium, Zellerbach Theatre and Harold Prince Theatre.
 The center offers a varied program of more than 170 performances each year, including concerts, theatre, and dance.

 Philadelphia has a thriving jazz and cabaret scene, largely due to the efforts of the John W. Coltrane Cultural Society, which honors local jazz legend John Coltrane and helps to promote jazz in the city.
 There are a number of nightclubs in the city that host live music, most notably Warmdaddy's which has been a hot spot for jazz and blues entertainers for more than four decades.
 The city is also home to the Philadelphia Clef Club of Jazz and Performing Arts, which has been called the "first-ever club designed and constructed specifically as a jazz institution".
 Another notable venue is World Cafe Live (WCL), which opened October 2004.
 A three-tiered music hall, restaurant, and bar, WCL has been host to such artists as George Clinton and the Parliament-Funkadelic, Rhett Miller, Natalie Cole, KT Tunstall, Allen Toussaint, Pink Martini, Buckethead, and Liz Phair.